sa-ccr/SA-CCR-Code/README.md

 # SA-CCR

+R package implementing the Standardized Approach for the Counterparty Credit Risk Management (SA-CCR) of the Basel III Regulatory framework.

-This repository contains a prototype implementation of the Basel III Standardized Approach for Counterparty Credit Risk Management. (you can view the regulation here: http://www.bis.org/publ/bcbs279.htm)
+This repository contains a full implementation of the Basel III Standardized Approach for Counterparty Credit Risk Management. (you can view the regulation here: http://www.bis.org/publ/bcbs279.htm).
+Also, the follow up FAQ improvements have been implemented.

-A few words about the code:

-1. The trade structure is based on an Object Oriented Hierarchy where the Trade class  contains methods which apply for the all the trade types.
-For example, for the calculation of the supervisory delta, the supervisory duration etc a polymorphic method from the Trade class is being called.
-2. The calcAddon function performs all the necessary groupings and aggregations per netting set and returns the aggregate Addon amount.
-3. The supervisory factors values are being read through a csv file.
-4. All the examples of the regulatory paper have been implemented (ExampleIRD.R contains the code for the IRDs case etc)
+Computes the Exposure-At-Default based on standardized approach of the Basel III Regulatory framework (SA-CCR).
+Currently, trade types of all the five major asset classes have been created and, given the inheritance- based structure of the application, the addition of further trade types is straightforward.
+The application returns a list of trees (one per CSA) after automatically separating the trades based on the CSAs, the hedging sets, the netting sets and the risk factors.
+The basis and volatility transactions are also identified and treated in specific hedging sets whereby the corresponding penalty factors are applied.
+All the examples appearing on the regulatory paper (including the margined and the un-margined workflow) have been implemented.

-If you want to become a contributor to the project or use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com
+If you want to become a contributor to this project, use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com

 # Donate